kingsleyuk2003/FixIT-ERP/addons/account_debt_management/README.rst

 * Add partner balance
 * You can send email to one or multiple partners with they debt report

+By default all lines of same document are grouped and minimun maturity date of the move line is shown, you can change this behaviur by:
+#.
+Create / modify parameter "account_debt_management.date_maturity_type" with one of the following values:
+    #. detail: lines will be splitted by maturity date
+    #. max: one line per document, max maturity date shown
+    #. min (default value if no parameter or no matching): one line per document, min maturity date shown.

 Installation
 ============